Tennis: ATP Winston-Salem Results - UrduPoint

 Tennis: ATP Winston-Salem Results

-Washington, (UrduPoint / Pakistan Point News - 25th Aug, 2021 ) :results on Tuesday in the ATP hardcourt tournament in Winston-Salem, North Carolina (x-denotes seed): 2nd rdBenoît Paire (FRA x12) bt Gilles Simon (FRA) 6-3, 6-3
+Washington, (UrduPoint / Pakistan Point News - 28th Aug, 2021 ) :results on Friday in the ATP hardcourt tournament in Winston-Salem, North Carolina (x-denotes seed): Semi-finalsIlya Ivashka (BLR) bt Emil Ruusuvuori (FIN) 6-2, 6-1

 Related Topics